NaoufalBtd/TreeScript-bash/readme.md

 ## Introduction

-This shell code is a script that helps to visualize and organize files in a terminal.
-The script uses ANSI color codes and escape sequences to format the text output.
+This shell code is a script that helps to visualize the files in a terminal.
+The script uses two visualizations modes to choose from.

 ## Prerequisites